cobratbq/bitcoin/doc/external-signer.md

 A future extension could add an optional return field `reachable`, in case `<cmd>` knows a signer exists but can't currently reach it.

 ### `signtransaction` (required)

+__Note__: `signtransaction` is no longer the primary mechanism for issuing a signing-request to an external signer.
+See flag `--stdin` for IPC with external signer.

 Usage:
 ```